Dollar hits seven-month high on jobs data; oil slumps

 Global equity markets were mixed.
 European shares were higher, but a measure of worldwide stock performance was lower.
 U.S. stocks mostly rebounded after trading lower earlier in the day.

 European stocks rose on the stronger dollar, which lifted export-oriented shares like autos.
-The pan-European FTSEurofirst 300 index .FTEU3 closed up 0.27 percent at 1,498.99, while Germany's export-heavy DAX .GDAXI gained 0.92 percent.
+The pan-European FTSEurofirst 300 index closed up 0.27 percent at 1,498.99, while Germany's export-heavy DAX gained 0.92 percent.

 Stock investors have been torn by the prospect of a Fed tightening and the economic outlook, said Brad McMillan, chief investment officer at Commonwealth Financial in Waltham, Massachusetts.